-You can also break off a small piece from the bar and crumble it in your hand.
+However, for best results, I recommend that you break off a small piece from the bar and crumble it in your hand first.
 Then massage the crumbled bar onto your skin the same way you would a traditional sugar scrub.

 Rinse, then pat dry.
 Follow with your favorite body moisturizer.

 More Exfoliating Sugar Scrub Bar Recipes

 Now that you know how to make a basic recipe for sugar scrub bars, try these other exciting variations for making solid sugar scrubs as well as sugar scrub bars without soap.

 Solid Sugar Scrub Recipes with Melt and Pour Soap Base

 Here are several of my solid sugar scrub soap bar recipes.
 All of these recipes are made using a melt and pour soap base.